Slide 1

 SupportworkerClareParsonswithclient (2)

-If you’re having problems getting healthcare our team can give you free and confidential support – whatever your immigration status and wherever you live in the UK.
+If you’re having problems signing up with an NHS family doctor (GP) and/or getting healthcare, our team can give you free and confidential support – whatever your immigration status and wherever you live in the UK.

 PLEASE NOTE OUR ADVICE LINE IS STAFFED BY NON- CLINICAL CASEWORKERS